BenGutteridge/bengutteridge.github.io/_pages/cv.md

 ---
 Spring into Quant Finance, **G-Research** (Apr 2023)

-* Selected for competitive Spring Insights programme with training in ML, data science and finance; opportunities to network with senior researchers, and a summer internship fast-track.
+* Selected for competitive Spring Insights programme with training in ML, data science and finance; opportunities to network with senior researchers, and a summer internship fast-track opportunity.

 Intern, **QinetiQ** (Jul-Sep 2018, Jun-Sep 2019)